Wednesday, October 08, 2014

 Bedchamber used by the Lady of the Castle was used by Mary during her house arrest.
 It was said that man servants or lady maids would have slept in the same room with their masters or mistresses as people did not like to sleep alone.
 Only the most important person in the room could sleep on a bed.
 The rest of the people would have to sleep on mattresses next to the fire or simply on the floor wrapped in blankets.

-Bedchamber of the Master of the Castle is one floor above the Lady's bedchamber - it is the penthouse in today's residential condo.
+Bedchamber of the Master of the Castle is one floor above the Lady's bedchamber - it is equivalent to the penthouse of today's residential condo.

 The small room next to the chapel is reserved for the Abbot.
 Its size and setting suggests that Abbot's life was simple and lonely.